rtlabs-com/p-net/doc/use_with_siematic.rst

 In order to flash the LED we use an available clock bit.
 In the "Device view" for the PLC, use the "Properties" tab and "General" sub-tab.
-Select "System and clock memory", and enable the checkbox "Enabe the use of clock memory byte".
+Select "System and clock memory", and enable the checkbox "Enable the use of clock memory byte".
 Enter the value 100 in the "Address of clock memory byte" text box.
 This results in the "Clock_1.25Hz" having the address ``%M100.4``.
 For this change to take effect in the PLC, you need to compile the hardware